sablokgaurav/code_quicklook/README.md

 Rules for better code strategies \
 1. Keep a day off from the code and make it more attendable.
 Going through all the code, bug fixes and everything.
+2. Dont go for all the programming languages, select which are necessary and develop them at scale.
+3. Clean the code and also your forked repositories once a week, in which you are not programming or coding at all.
+4.  f"Focussed approach" yield f"Result"

 Gaurav Sablok \
 Academic Staff Member \